Ncrawfo72/Onshape/README.md

-TEAM WOEK MAKES THE DREAM WORK:
+TEAMWORK MAKES THE DREAM WORK:

 The assignment was basically making a tiny little spinner that uses a pull stick to spin a little spinner.